phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 Name | Type | Description
 ---|:---:|---
-method | `string` | Instructs the agent what protocol method to use when interacting with the identified resource.
+method | `string` | Instructs the agent what protocol specific method to use when interacting with the identified resource.
 The default value is whatever protocol specific method results in information retrieval, eg. HTTP GET. produces | `string` | Indicates to the client what media types the server supports as response content to following the current link.
 It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). consumes | `string` | Indicates to the client what media types the server supports as request content to following the current link.
 It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231). requestContent | `boolean` | Indicates to the client whether a request content is required or not for the following the current link.
 The default value is `false`.